Bundibugyo ebolavirus: Outbreaks of Bundibugyo ebolavirus

-BDBV is one of four ebolaviruses that causes Ebola virus disease (EVD) in humans (in the literature also often referred to as Ebola hemorrhagic fever, EHF).
-EVD due to BDBV infection cannot be differentiated from EVD caused by other ebolaviruses by clinical observation alone, which is why the clinical presentation and pathology of infections by all ebolaviruses is presented together on a separate page (see Ebola virus disease).
-BDBV made its first appearance on August 1 of 2007, when a viral hemorrhagic fever outbreak began in the Bundibugyo and Kikyo townships of Bundibugyo District in western Uganda.
+BDBV was first seen in August 2007, when a viral hemorrhagic fever outbreak began in the Bundibugyo and Kikyo townships of Bundibugyo District in western Uganda.
 Blood samples from suspect cases were sent to the US Centers for Disease Control and Prevention, where the presence of an ebolavirus was confirmed on November 29, 2007.
-In depth analysis revealed that the present ebolavirus was a relative, but not identical, to the other four ebolaviruses known at the time.
+In-depth analysis revealed that the ebolavirus was a relative, but not identical, to the other four ebolaviruses known at the time.
 The outbreak was declared over on February 20, 2008.